 The document you'll be looking for depends on the kind of property.

 Real estate.
-For real estate be held in the trust, there must be a deed that transferred the property from the settlor to the trustee.
-For example, look for a deed that transfers the deceased person's house from its owners, Michael Jefferson and Sonia Jefferson, to themselves as trustees, using language like this: "to Michael Jefferson and Sonia Jefferson, Trustees of the Jefferson Family Revocable Living Trust dated February 17, 20xx."
+For real estate to be held in the trust, there must be a deed that transferred the property from the settlor to the trustee.
+Look for a deed that transfers the deceased person's house to the trustee.
+For example, if Michael Jefferson and Sonia Jefferson want to transfer their house to themselves as trustees, they would use language like this: "to Michael Jefferson and Sonia Jefferson, Trustees of the Jefferson Family Revocable Living Trust dated February 17, 20xx."

 Bank or brokerage accounts.
 Look on the monthly or quarterly statement to see how the account is registered with the financial institution.
 It should say something like "LaToya M. Crane, trustee, LaToya M. Crane Revocable Trust UTD 9/05/20xx."
 (The "UTD" is an abbreviation for "under trust dated.")